 An email tip from reader Anne led us to this stunning time capsule house in time capsule house in Grosse Pointe Park, Michigan, which is listed for sale by Kay Agney from Higbie Maxon Agney Realtors.
 (Trivia: GPP is yet another city where Pam has lived.)
 This stately house is a stunner indeed.
 And if you were in disbelief at our recent Portland, Oregon, house with five vintage pastel bathroom, well, hold on to your hat, because this Michigan beauty counts seven — yes, that’s seven — vintage pastel tiled bathrooms.
 (The listing says it has six because they can not technically count the bath in the basement, we are told.)
 Other exciting details in the house are a garden entryway with an amazing vintage tile fountain and coordinating patterned tile on the walls and floors, a curved staircase and several fantastic retro rec rooms.
-Thanks to Matti from Mixed Media, we have both wonderful photos of this property and a very extensive video tour to drool over, too.
+Thanks to Matti from Mixed Media, we have both wonderful photos of this property and a very extensive video tour (link now gone) to drool over, too.
 Not only does this house have unique details — but it also has an interesting history — involving a possible secret passage.

 From the listing:

 - Price: $849,000

 - Year built: 1950

 This fabulous and lovingly maintained Georgian Colonial features an interesting history!
 The updated kitchen will delight any chef, the spacious bedrooms have private baths, and the 2nd floor family room offers a wet bar and bath!
 Paneled library, garden room with a fountain, and beautiful grounds are only the beginning!
 Finished lower level with wine cellar, rec room, 2nd kitchen and 6th full bath!
 Extensive use of Italian marble and custom tile!
 Located on a Boulevard one block from elementary school!